 The use of vsftpd (Very Secure FTP Daemon) to set up an FTP (File Transfer Protocol) server on your Ubuntu system.
 It makes it simple to exchange data between computers wirelessly.
 FTP is still a dependable way to share files, and vsftpd is renowned for its speed and security.
-Apart from what you going to study here, if you are looking to capture network traffic in a format that a normal human can go through understand how wireshark can be installed on Ubuntu.
+Besides this, if you are looking to grab network traffic in a format that a normal human can go through understand how wireshark can be installed on Ubuntu.

 This article will show you how to install and set up vsftpd on an Ubuntu.
 So that you can have a reliable and effective FTP server ready for file transfers.
 It is impossible to match vsftpd’s simplicity for Ubuntu FTP server installation.
 When node.js hosting is integrated with MongoDB which offers a powerful runtime setting with a strong vps server for perfect execution.